 The school has a small shell room that has a rotating tank.
 This room can only be used by 1 group at a time.
-The ability to dip directly into a container would allow the school to set up a second room as a shell room without the need to buy an additional slurry tank.
-Additionally, any suitable room could become a temporary shell room with just the addition of a container of Jus-Dip.
+The ability to dip directly into a drum would allow the school to set up a second room as a shell room without the need to buy an additional slurry tank.
+Additionally, any suitable room could become a temporary shell room with just the additions of a drum of Jus-Dip.

-The setup and stabilization of the slurry can be a time-consuming process and requires a level of technical knowledge.
-With Jus-Dip the setup requires the container to be put in place, the lid removed and a slurry to be stirred prior to use.
+The setup and stabilisation of the slurry can be a time-consuming process and requires a level of technical knowledge.
+With Jus-Dip the setup requires the drum to be put in place, the lid removed and a slurry to be stirred prior to use.
 The slurry then only needs to be stirred before the first use of the day, once the slurry is finished with simply replace the lid.
-Dipping directly into the container has the additional benefit that there is no tank to clean when you change slurries.
+Dipping directly into the drum has the additional benefit that there is no tank to clean when you change slurries.

-- The container was setup in the corner studio
+- The drum was setup in the corner studio

-- The contents of the container were mixed thoroughly to make sure that no part of the slurry had settled in transit.
+- The contents of the drum were mixed thoroughly to make sure that no part of the slurry had settled in transit.

 - The studio had less than ideal drying conditions